Deciding what promotional strategy to use is a dilemma for any company looking to promote its online presence – be it big or small.

 - Your brand speaks for itself

-- You want to engage customers to stay, rather than purchase and go
+- You want to engage customers to stay and pay attention to consumer demand rather than have them purchase and go

-When you’re using pull marketing, you have a stronger ability to put yourself in the customer’s shoes and understand what they’re searching for specifically.
+When you’re using the pull strategy, you have a stronger ability to put yourself in the customer’s shoes and understand what they’re searching for specifically.

 How Do They Work Together?